Dark Energy After DESI DR2: Observational Status, Reconstructions, and Physical Models: Introduction

 From a theory standpoint, the phenomenology is sharply constraining: (i) canonical single-field quintessence cannot realize $w<-1$ or a phantom crossing without additional degrees of freedom or non-canonical structure, and (ii) modified gravity explanations must satisfy stringent stability requirements and gravitational-wave propagation constraints \cite{Turyshev_FunPhys_2025}.
 Therefore, the correct mapping from $(H(z),\DM(z),\fsig(z),\text{lensing})$ to model space must be done consistently at the perturbation level, not solely through background fits.

-Here we focus on late-time acceleration under the minimal assumptions of an FLRW background and (unless stated otherwise) metric gravity, and we separate the discussion into two logically distinct layers:\footnote{\textit{Conventions.} We use GR for general relativity, FLRW for Friedmann--Lema\^{\i}tre--Robertson--Walker, CMB for cosmic microwave background, BAO for baryon acoustic oscillations, SN/SNe~Ia for Type~Ia supernova(e), RSD for redshift-space distortions, and AP for Alcock--Paczynski.
-CPL denotes the Chevallier--Polarski--Linder form $w(a)=w_0+w_a(1-a)$.
-EFT denotes effective field theory. } (i) \emph{likelihood-level observables} (SN, BAO, CMB compressed information, and growth/lensing) together with their dominant parameter degeneracies and calibration anchors, and (ii) \emph{phenomenological-to-physical mappings} that translate reconstructed $H(z)$, $\rho_{\rm DE}(z)$, and $w(z)$ into microphysical models subject to perturbation stability and gravitational-wave propagation bounds.
+Here we focus on late-time acceleration under the minimal assumptions of an FLRW background and (unless stated otherwise) metric gravity, and we separate the discussion into two logically distinct layers: (i) \emph{likelihood-level observables} (SN, BAO, CMB compressed information, and growth/lensing) together with their dominant parameter degeneracies and calibration anchors, and (ii) \emph{phenomenological-to-physical mappings} that translate reconstructed $H(z)$, $\rho_{\rm DE}(z)$, and $w(z)$ into microphysical models subject to perturbation stability and gravitational-wave propagation bounds.
 This separation is essential because DESI-era claims of evolving $w(z)$ can be driven by calibration/selection systematics at the few$\times 10^{-2}$ mag level in the SN sector and by early-time assumptions that fix $\rd$.

 In addition to synthesizing the current observational status and the model landscape, we include two compact analyses that make the discussion more falsifiable at the percent level.
 First, from anisotropic BAO measurements we form the Alcock--Paczynski (AP) combination $F_{\rm AP}(z)=D_{\rm M}(z)H(z)/c$ \cite{AlcockPaczynski1979} in which the sound horizon $\rd$ cancels, providing a clean discriminator between (a) late-time changes in $E(z)$ and (b) early-time physics that shifts $\rd$.
 Second, we quantify how small redshift-dependent SN distance-modulus systematics propagate into biases in $(w_0,w_a)$ under linear response, giving an explicit error-budget target for calibration/selection modeling when interpreting joint BAO+SN+CMB preferences for evolving $w(z)$.